mikeshulman/narya/README.md

 def ∅ : Type ≔ data [ ]
 ```

 Finally, a datatype can also have *indices*, which are arguments of its type that are not abstracted over (either as parameters or after the ≔) before issuing the `data` keyword.
-In this case, all the constructors must include an explicit output type that specifies the values of the indices for that constructor.
+In this case, all the constructors must include an explicit output type that specifies the values of the indices for that constructor (and also includes all the parameters explicitly, although these cannot differ between constructors).
 For instance, we have vectors (length-indexed lists):
 ```
 def Vec (A:Type) : ℕ → Type ≔ data [
 | nil. : Vec A zero.
 | cons. : (n:ℕ) → A → Vec A n → Vec A (suc. n)
 ]
 ```
-This is equivalent to
+As always for parameters of `def`, this is equivalent to
 ```
 def Vec : Type → ℕ → Type ≔ A ↦ data [
 | nil. : Vec A zero.